-This procedure outlines in detail, more than the section in OEMP, the procedure for the receival and screening of waste for recycling.
-The procedure includes: Actions and Responsibilities, Screening Procedures, Procedures for handling suspected/confirmed asbestos products, Training and Document review.
+This procedure outlines in detail the steps for, the procedure for the receival and screening of waste for recycling.
+The procedure includes: Actions and Responsibilities, Screening Procedures, Procedures for handling suspected/confirmed asbestos products, Training, and Document review.

-Recent changes to State Government Legislation now require recyclers of waste (which affects this site) to test products produced for a range of substances and materials.
+State Government Legislation require recyclers of waste (which affects this site) to test products produced for a range of substances and materials.
 The site is complying with this requirement.
 Refer to Appendix 6 'General Exemption - The recovered aggregate order 2014'.